 Enjoying the view from the lookout spot on Periwinkle Lane on the eastern side of Schoenmakerskop

 For the last week one waking up out of a Rip von Winkel sleep could easily have thought it was summer here in Port Elizabeth.
-It's been hot and humid.
+It’s been hot and humid.
 We headed down to Schoenies this afternoon and rather than just getting our feet wet, we went for a swim at the Tanks.
-First swim … Continue reading First swim of (not yet) summer
+First swim of the season.

 Looking down from the start of the Sacramento Trail in Schoenmakerskop towards Sardinia Bay (the sand dunes in the distance) about 4 kilometers away.
 The 8km round trip is probably Port Elizabeth’s best known and most popular hiking trail.

 I’m really enjoying the trail behind Schoenmakerskop lately.
 It’s nice and flat, open all around, yet fairly sheltered from the prevailing south-easterly wind.

 I’ve been doing a lot of walking on the jeep track trails behind Schoenmakerskop lately and climbed the one koppie on Sunday afternoon to get a better view of the coastline, the village and surrounding scenery.

 The name Sacramento is synonymous with Schoenmakerskop.
 There is the Sacramento Trail, the Sacramento cannon and the Sacramento Restaurant.
 But what is the Sacramento.
 She was a Portuguese galleon that aground just off Schoenmakerskop outside Port Elizabeth on 30 June 1647 in foul weather.
 By the time she hit the rocky coastline, she had a badly damaged rudder and her sails were in tatters.
 72 of the crew made it ashore and set off towards Lourenco Marques (now Maputo), 1400km away.